-Your website is the most essential piece of virtual property, second perhaps to your social media pages.
-That’s why it is imperative to ensure that your business website, from design to content accurately reflects what it is all about.
+Your website is the essential piece of virtual property, second perhaps to your social media pages.
+That’s why it is crucial to ensure that your business website, from design to content, accurately reflects what it is all about.

-One of the biggest mistakes we see businesses make is trying to sell their services with sloppy, confusing, and bloated written content.
-Not only will low-quality content result in you losing sales but your credibility will take a hit too, and that’s regardless of how good your services or products happen to be.
+One of the biggest mistakes we see businesses make is selling their services with sloppy, confusing, and bloated written content.
+Not only will low-quality content result in you losing sales, but your credibility will take a hit too, and that’s regardless of how good your services or products happen to be.

-On the other hand, website content that’s easy to read, soft-sell your services, and reflects what your business is all about helps to reach out to potential customers.
-Even aspects like your blog posts will attract more shares, and that, in turn, will mean more websites linking back to yours.
-Over time there will be people who blog about your product and services consequently helping you do more business.
+On the other hand, website content that’s easy to read soft-sell your services and reflects what your business is all about, helping to reach out to potential customers.
+Even aspects like your blog posts will attract more shares, which will mean more websites linking back to yours.
+Over time there will be people who blog about your product and services, consequently helping you do more business.

 Great Website content should consist of the following:

 Sure!
 It sounds like common sense advise, but most businesses don’t seem to understand or at least implement this in their content.
 So, the outcome is often content that’s bloated, pointless and offers nothing of value to the visitor.
 That’s why we strongly advise that before you draft any content for a business make sure to ask the following three questions: